 - Hold down the Home button and Power button simultaneously

 - Continue holding the buttons simultaneously until you see the Apple logo appear on the screen.

 This simple restart almost always fixes WiFi connectivity issues.
 If you still happen to find WiFi not working, try the next solution.

-Solution 2: Rejoin WiFi Network
+Fix 2: Rejoin WiFi Network

 This solution is known to fix WiFi connectivity issues.
 To rejoin WiFi network, you must first ‘forget’ the network.
 To forget your WiFi network –

 - Head to Settings -> WiFi